ACROSS-Lab/GAMA-Code-Generator/README.md

 The right Figure above illustrates that when given a consistent prompt input, ChatGPT typically yields subpar responses specifically for the GAML language.
 Conversely, tools equipped with our fine-tuned for this purpose tend to produce significantly more accurate results.

 ------

-## 3. Simple Inference and Chatbot Interface
-Users can follow this instructions for performing inference or run your Chatbot interface.
+Users can follow this instructions for performing inference or run your chatbot interface.

 ### 3.1.
 Requirements
 #### 3.1.1.
 Download this project